Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Consumer discretionary related macro not as resilient as many people think it is

 The recent US retail sales and inventory data suggests that the strong momentum we saw post the initial lockdown continues to dim.
-Last week’s retail sales report showed that October only saw a miserly gain of 0.3% mom, below street expectations of a 0.5% monthly gain.
-Also, September’s initial figure of +1.9% mom was scaled down to 1.6% mom.
-I could be wrong but it has become increasingly clear that the initial ramp-up in retail sales (May & June) was primarily driven by the stimulus cheques handed out by the government, and not on account of any underlying strength at the ground level; without this fiscal support, it is questionable if we would have seen any sizeable momentum at all.
+Last week’s retail sales report showed that October only saw a miserly gain of 0.3% m-o-m, below Street expectations of a 0.5% monthly gain.
+Also, September’s initial figure of +1.9% m-o-m was scaled down to 1.6% mom.
+I could be wrong but it has become increasingly clear that the initial ramp-up in retail sales (May and June) was primarily driven by the stimulus cheques handed out by the government, and not on account of any underlying strength at the ground level; without this fiscal support, it is questionable if we would have seen any sizeable momentum at all.

 Source: Trading Economics